bagejahanrao7456/Delta--Demo/README.md

 # Delta--Demo
-this is a demo for github &amp; git class
+this is a demo for github &amp; git class.